 - Financial Services

 Those financial companies that are involved in the private markets, as opposed to public markets also make up the capital market.
-This includes private equity, investment banks and ventures capitalist firms.
+This includes private equity, investment banks, and venture capitalist firms.

 - Public Markets

-These are operated by an exchange which is regulated, and capital markets here may refer to the equity markets in contrast to fixed income, bond, debt, commodity markets, and derivatives.
+These are operated by an exchange that is regulated, and capital markets here may refer to the equity markets in contrast to fixed income, bond, debt, commodity markets, and derivatives.

 - Other Forms

 Capital markets may also refer to the investments through which short-term gains take place, for the assets which are held for less than a year and which are taxed as income.

 An investment advisor can be a group or a person who can make investment recommendations or perform a security analysis for their clients, for a fee.
 This can be done through direct management or the customer’s assets, or it can also be done through written publications.
 They need to be registered with the SEC (Securities and Exchange Commission).
 When registered, they are known as RIA, which stands for Registered Investment Advisor.
 They may also be referred to only as a financial or investment advisor.
 They manage the money for their clients and select assets like bonds, stocks, and mutual funds.
 They then monitor these assets for the client, keeping in mind the client’s investment goals.
 Investment advisors usually have discretionary powers over the account of their clients, which means they have the general authorization to trade for them.

 What do they do?